alborrajo/filefucktory/README.md

 - Make a **files** folder and give your web server permission to use it

 - Enable site on your web server configuration

+	- Max file upload size should be specified in PHP configuration